benji6/webnotes/README.md

 ## About

 Webnotes is a free and open source app that lets you create and manage notes.
-It's simple to use and because it runs in your browser you can use it across all your devices!
+It's simple to use, works offline and because it runs in your browser you can use it across all your devices!

 [Check it out here](https://webnotes.link)